 Here are some less obvious but more critical skills that modern CFOs need.

-Communication Skills: What sets a good CFO apart from a good finance professional is their ability to translate what the numbers mean into language appropriate for the audience he’s talking to, whether it’s employees or investors.
+Communication Skills: Effective leaders don’t overlook the soft skills they need to communicate important information.
+What sets a good CFO apart is their ability to translate what the numbers mean into language appropriate for the audience they’re talking to, whether it’s employees or investors.

 Tech-savviness: The role of technology in the growth journeys of businesses is no longer a questionable one.
 Fast-growing companies need a CFO who’s excited about the value addition that technology brings and actively seeks ways to optimize internal processes with automation.